 On 3 November 1534 King Henry VIII became the Head of the newly founded Church of England.
 At the time this was a seismic shift in the power dynamics of Europe, as England’s split from Rome was confirmed.

-This act signalled the beginning of the English Reformation, heralding the start of bloody religious tensions in Great Britain that would last centuries and claim thousands of lives.
+This act signalled the beginning of the English Reformation, heralding the start of bloody religious tensions across England that would last centuries and claim thousands of lives.

 Why did he split with Rome?

-The split with Rome wouldn’t have seemed likely in the early years of Henry’s reign.
-Far from it, he appeared a devout Roman Catholic who heard up to five masses a day.
-Indeed he was even named “Defender of the Faith” by the Pope in 1522 for his defence of Catholicism against Martin Luther.
+Breaking with Rome would have seemed impossibly unlikely in the early years of Henry’s reign.
+He was a devout Roman Catholic who heard up to five masses a day, and was even named Fidei Defensor (Defender of the Faith) by the Pope in 1522 for his defence of Catholicism against the diatribes of Martin Luther.

 There have been many suggestions as to why Henry wanted an annulment, from the lack of a male heir, to falling in love with his new mistress Anne Boleyn.
-Henry himself claimed that his marriage was cursed by God as Catherine was his brother’s widow.
+Henry himself claimed that his marriage was cursed by God as Catherine was his brother’s widow, quoting passages from Leviticus which reinforced his view.

 After the execution of the Lord Chancellor, Cardinal Wolsey, Henry’s pre-eminent advisors favoured reform.
 A Parliament convened to deal with the annulment provided an opportunity for these reformists to be heard.

 Thomas Cromwell was a prominent figure, who was opposed to the theology of Rome.
-He and Anne Boleyn wanted Henry to simply ignore the Pope, yet this was advised against by a meeting of lawyers and clergy.
+Aided and abetted by the intelligent Anne Boleyn, the pair began to try and convince Henry to ignore the Pope and establish his own church in England, of which he should and could be head.
+This was advised against by a meeting of lawyers and clergy.

-Thus Henry piled increasing pressure on the clergy, and through a series of acts asserted Royal supremacy over the Church.
+As a result, Henry piled increasing pressure on the clergy, and through a series of acts asserted royal supremacy over the Church.
 This culminated in the 1534 Act of Supremacy followed shortly by the Treasons Act.
 These granted him sovereignty over the Church in England and made disavowing this treason.

-Given that this had never happened in the thousand year history of Christianity in England, it required a comprehensive restructuring of every sector of English governance and society in an age where religious matters were of great importance.
+This unprecedented change meant that a comprehensive restructuring of every sector of English governance and society was required: in an age where religious matters were of great importance and the Church was extremely powerful, life without Rome had been unthinkable.

-Further reform followed in the reigns of Henry and his son Edward.
+Further reform followed during the reign of Henry’s son, King Edward VI.
 However, this was not always accepted quietly.
 In the summer of 1549 a number of uprisings occurred.
 Known collectively as the Prayer Book Rebellion, they were eventually put down, though at serious cost of life.

 Under Henry’s daughter Mary, England reverted back to Catholicism.
 The prolific burnings of Protestant heretics earned her the moniker of “Bloody Mary“.